Carran, Allan Keith (Keith) Interview

 It was actually old Sam Stone who was the manager of the station at the time; he let out the tame pigs that came down and went into the tent.
 Oh, was it?

-We became very friendly with one of the managers, Ray Crombie, and Ray very kindly let us drive through Papuni Station to the back gate, which – the station’s fairly large, so it’s actually eleven kilometres from the front gate to the back gate – and this was quite helpful because as I mentioned it’s a long walk in to the Waitangi Falls if you go across country.
-But because we were able to drive to the back gate we were able to access the area up around Waitangi Falls relatively easily.
+We became very friendly with one of the managers, Ray Crombie, and Ray very kindly let us drive through Papuni Station to the back gate, which – the station is fairly large, it’s actually eleven kilometres from the front gate to the back gate – and this was quite helpful because as I mentioned it’s a long walk in to the Waitangi Falls if you go cross country, but because we were able to drive to the back gate we were able to access the area up [a]round Waitangi Falls relatively easily.
 And so [a] couple of years there we did quite a bit of fishing up there, and we caught some really good … really top notch fish in the ten pound range and more.
-They were certainly great days fishing.
+They were certainly great days of fishing.

-Fishing attracted us to the Ruakituri; but it is sitting on the riverbank with our mates, watching the sun go down at night over a glass or two or wine while waiting for the potatoes to boil, telling a few lies and solving the world’s problems which will stay in my mind forever.
+Fishing attracted us to the Ruakituri; but it is sitting on the riverbank with our mates, and watching the sun go down at night over a glass or two of wine while waiting for the potatoes to boil, telling a few lies and solving the world’s problems which’ll stay in my mind forever.

 Yes.
 Keith and I eventually bought a Landcruiser and had an insulated canopy with a double mattress in the back, and a cooker Keith made.
 That became our centrepoint for all our travelling, and that took the pig problem away, it gave us warmth during the night, and access to … it wasn’t only the Ruakituri, we went all over the place.